christophsax/seasonal/README.md

 ### License

 *seasonal* is free and open source, licensed under GPL-3.
 It has been developed for the use at the Swiss State Secretariat of Economic Affairs.
-Its development is not connected to the development of X-13ARIMA-SEATS ([licence][licence]).
+Its development is not connected to the development of X-13ARIMA-SEATS ([license][license]).

 Please report bugs and suggestions on [Github][github] or send me an [e-mail](mailto:christoph.sax@gmail.com).
 Thank you!